MASDXI/Tutorial-using-Openzeppelin/README.md

 0x6B63A34f46e2b7C5Ba6Be52e32bcb846DE20416E

 ```
-your can edit deploy network endpoint.
+your can edit deploy network endpoint at `network.js`.

 ```javascript
 module.exports = {